Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Background

-\begin{itemize} \item \textit{Constraint-based}: Relies on conditional independence (CI) relationships $X \bot Y | Z$ ($X$ independent of $Y$ condition on $Z$) to infer the causal directed acyclic graph (DAG) structure.
+The GCM captures direct dependencies and shared drivers among multiple data variables, the graph nodes.
+Data-driven causal graph structure learning methods can broadly be categorized into: \begin{itemize} \item \textit{Constraint-based}: Relies on conditional independence (CI) relationships $X \upvDash Y | Z$ ($X$ independent of $Y$ condition on $Z$) to infer the causal directed acyclic graph (DAG) structure.
 Some of the popular methods include PC~\cite{spirtes2000causation}, grow-shrink (GS)~\cite{margaritis2003learning}, incremental association (IAMP)~\cite{tsamardinos2003algorithms}, max-min parents and children (MMPC)~\cite{tsamardinos2003time}, and fast causal inference (FCI)~\cite{spirtes2000causation}).
 The PC algorithm in Refs.~\cite{spirtes2000causation, colombo2014order} is a widely used method that builds a causal graph by adding edges based on CI tests.
-It learns a partial DAG (PDAG) representing the dependencies based on the causal Markov condition and faithfulness assumption.
-When there is no latent confounder, two variables are directly causally related with an edge in between if and only if there is no subset of the remaining variables conditioning on which they are independent.
-Three main steps are involved in the PC: 1) identifying the graph skeleton induced by those CI relations, 2) identifying v-structure ($X \rightarrow Y \leftarrow Z$), and 3) deriving edge directions.
-FCI~\cite{spirtes2000causation} loosens the causal sufficiency assumption---the measured variables include all common causes, and there is no unobserved confounding variable---of PC to deal with unmeasured latent variables.
+It learns a partial DAG (PDAG) representing the dependencies based on the causal Markov condition and the faithfulness assumption.
+With no latent confounder, two variables are directly causally related with an edge in between if and only if there is no subset of the remaining variables conditioning on which they are independent.

 \item \textit{Score-based}: Employs optimization search for causal DAG structure to the observed data based on a scoring metric~\cite{tsamardinos2006max, glymour2019review, guo2020survey, gerhardus2020high}; e.g., hill-climbing search (HC)~\cite{koller2009probabilistic}, and greedy equivalent search (GES)~\cite{chickering2002optimal, ramsey2015scaling}.
-These methods explore the space of PDAGs structure classes and minimize a global score---e.g., the \textit{Bayesian information criterion} and \textit{Bayesian Dirichlet equivalent uniform prior}---using add, remove, and reverse edge operators to return the optimal structure~\cite{chickering2002optimal, ramsey2015scaling}.
+These methods explore the space of PDAG structures and minimize a global score---e.g., the \textit{Bayesian information criterion (BIC)} and \textit{Bayesian Dirichlet equivalent uniform prior (BDeu)}---using add, remove, and reverse edge operators to return the optimal structure~\cite{chickering2002optimal, ramsey2015scaling}.